dojo/widgets/src/title-pane/README.md

 # @dojo/widgets/title-pane widget

-Dojo 2's `TitlePane` component can be used to display content inside a window with a titlebar.
+Dojo's `TitlePane` component can be used to display content inside a window with a titlebar.
 When the titlebar is clicked, the content collapses.
 This component provides default styling for the titlebar, and content area, and will respond to different screen sizes responsively.

 ## Features